iwsif/Java_Swing/README.md

 **WHAT IS CHF(Cryptographic hash function)?**

 **A cryptographic hash function (CHF) is a mathematical algorithm that maps data of arbitrary size (often called the "message") to a bit array of a fixed size (the "hash value", "hash", or "message digest").
-It is a one-way function, that is, a function which is practically infeasible to invert.[1]
-Ideally, the only way to find a message that produces a given hash is to attempt a brute-force search of possible inputs to see if they produce a match, or use a rainbow table of matched hashes.
-Cryptographic hash functions are a basic tool of modern cryptography.**
+It is a one-way function, that is, a function which is practically infeasible to invert.Ideally, the only way to find a message that produces a given hash is to attempt a brute-force search of possible inputs to see if they produce a match, or use a rainbow table of matched hashes.Cryptographic hash functions are a basic tool of modern cryptography.**

 **Hasher.java**

 **Hash your password with SHA-256 hash algorithm.**

+**SHA-256 && SHA-512**

+**SHA-2 is an algorithm, a generalized idea of how to hash data.
+SHA-256 sets additional constants that define the SHA-2 algorithm’s behavior.
+One such constant is the output size.
+“256” and “512” refer to their respective output digest sizes in bits.**